Data Feeds Reference

 -

-)Whether to round the values to a specific number of decimals after having adjusted the close
+roundvolume(default:0)Round the resulting volume to the given number of decimals after having adjusted it

 -